 prompt_text = "# Python 3 " response = openai.Completion.create( model="code-davinci-002", prompt= prompt_text, temperature=0, max_tokens=256, suffix = "return x * x" ) for choice in response['choices']: print(choice['text'])

 Finally, you can edit an existing code just as you edit natural language.
-You need to pass the code that you want to edit as the prompt text.
+You must pass the code you want to edit as the prompt text.
 The instructions attribute of the create() stores the editing instructions.
 Here is an example of code editing with a Davinci model.

 prompt_text = """def process (x): return x * X """ response = openai.Edit.create( model="code-davinci-edit-001", input= prompt_text, temperature=0, instruction= "modify this function to return cube of the input parameter" ) for choice in response['choices']: print(choice['text'])